willtbso/example-package-lfuncs/docs/index.md

 title: "lfuncs package"
 ---

-# lfuncs example package for teaching Python
+# lfuncs Example Package

+This package was developed for the class "Programming for the Humanities" at Arizona State University to teach how to use pip and install packages from PyPI.